-First Nation, Métis and Inuit Education

-Lakehead Public Schools embodies the principle that Indigenous education is for all peoples and commits to the adoption of an Indigenous Education Framework.
+First Nation, Métis and Inuit Education Lakehead Public Schools embodies the principle that Indigenous education is for all peoples and commits to the adoption of an Indigenous Education Framework.
 The Framework prioritizes the incorporation of Indigenous education throughout our Board and is embodied throughout all facets of the Strategic Plan.
 All our Strategic Plan pillars, in particular Reconcile, guide our goals and actions in providing the best possible education for Indigenous students and all students.
 This past year, the First Nation, Métis and Inuit education team expanded Indigenous education support staff roles by hiring a principal of Indigenous education, a First Nations, Métis and Inuit student success resource teacher, and a fourth graduation coach.
-The First Nation, Métis and Inuit Education team participated in a professional development session titled Embedding Indigenous Perspectives alongside 74 Grades 4 to 8 teachers and administrators.
+The First Nation, Métis and Inuit Education team participated in a professional development session titled Embedding Indigenous Perspectives alongside 74 Grade 4 to 8 teachers and administrators.
 Resources to support classroom learning were distributed to all schools, including Take Action for Reconciliation, Speaking Our Truths, and the Siha Tooskin Knows series.
-To increase the knowledge of staff around Indigenous history, cultures, and perspectives, we offered staff Indigenous learning opportunities including sessions on Missing and learning continuum.
+To increase the knowledge of staff around Indigenous history, cultures, and perspectives, we offered staff Indigenous learning opportunities including sessions on Missing and

+Murdered Indigenous Women, Girls, and 2SLGBTQQIA+ People and Orange Shirt Day beading workshop.
+In schools, hundreds of fascinating and engaging Indigenous cultural and traditional activities took place to deepen students' and staff's knowledge and connection to the land.
+Examples included school pow wows, feasts, and welcoming guests such as Elders and Knowledge Keepers.
+The Board also developed a First Nations, Métis and Inuit education learning continuum.
 This continuum encompassed various activities, including: Grade 5 classes from 12 schools participating in a learning exercise using the Indigenous Peoples Floor Map during Treaties Recognition Week; Grade 6 system book club reading The Barren Grounds by Cree author David A. Robertson; Grade 2 classes participating in Bear Witness Day; Grade 8 students attending pow wows at secondary schools; nine Grade 4 classes attending National Indigenous Peoples Day education day; and virtual storytelling and art sessions with Isaac Murdoch during Indigenous Peoples History Month.
+During the last school year, the Board renamed the Aboriginal Education Advisory Committee to Miiniwewinan: Indigenous Education Advisory Committee.